-A disabled motorist has been fined for littering after throwing a penalty ticket at a traffic warden in frustration.
+Motorist fined for littering after throwing parking ticket at warden

 57-year-old grandfather Steven Jones returned to his car in Kingswinford, Dudley, to find a warden issuing the ticket.